drew-abbo/cpp_project_template/README.md

 #### Visual Studio / CLion

 Just open the project folder with the editor.
+CMake should automatically be configured.

 #### Xcode